-• Typical work week: The typical work week for all PDFs in all departments, is forty (40) hours per week.
+Typical work week: The typical work week for all PDFs in all departments, is forty (40) hours per week.

-For more information, please consult your department administrator or refer to the Central Human Resources website.
+For more information, please consult your department administrator or refer to the Central Human Resources website for Postdoctoral Fellow Employees and Postdoctoral Fellow Award Recipients.